mehulpandey13/Smart-Parking-System/README.md

 Model Limitations: YOLO, while fast, may sometimes miss cars or detect false positives, especially under complex lighting or perspective.

-✨ With cleaner, top-down video footage and improved camera placement, accuracy improves significantly.

-#🎥 Demo Highlights
+# 🎥 Demo Highlights
 The model successfully tracks occupied and empty spots live from a parking video.

 Count updates dynamically based on vehicle detection.

 Can be adapted for live CCTV camera feeds or higher-quality parking lot footage.

-#🔧 Future Improvements
+# 🔧 Future Improvements
 Integrate Mask R-CNN or YOLOv8 for better detection under occlusions

 Implement a parking alert system